fbpx

 During the meeting, information will be given to participants and parents about the departure.

-MUN Training Course (8 h)
+MUN Training Course (8 h) - in-person, in the month of December

 1) History and structure of the United Nations;